nordbynick/Homework5_Pyviz_NN/README.md

 # homework-pyviz
-Unit 6 - Pythonic Monopoly
+Unit 6 - Pyviz HW
+Please see my python for files for code.